abdulmuminakinde/agentic/README.md

 3.  **Run the script:**

+    You can provide a prompt directly as a command-line argument:

     ```bash
     python main.py "<your_prompt>"
     ```

     Replace `<your_prompt>` with the prompt you want to send to the AI assistant.

-    You can also run the script without a prompt and it will ask you to enter one:
+    Alternatively, you can run the script without a prompt.
+It will then enter an interactive mode, prompting you to enter your prompt:

     ```bash
     python main.py
     ```

+    The script will then ask:

+    ```
+    What is your prompt?
+    Press Ctrl+C to exit.
+    >>
+    ```

+    Enter your prompt and press Enter.

 4.  **Verbose Mode:**